 Case studies, demonstrations and reviews will build trust with your buyer personas.

 Product demo videos are one of the best ways to keep your current customers up to date with the latest items you have to offer.

 Sometimes conveying the most important part of your products, like high speed or efficiency can be hard to do with just words.
 And, unlike a sales team, your video marketing content is available around the clock to highlight the features and benefits of your product.

 Comparison of your product against a competitor’s performance helps convey the most important components of your product or assembly line - such as efficiency, durability, speed or power.

 Think about your product – or the way it is produced.
-Ask Sales what sells product best as well as the features customers ask for details about and turn those into individual video topics.
+Ask Sales what sells products best, as well as the features customers most often ask for details about, and turn those into individual video topics.

 Tutorials and interviews with thought leaders can work as well for manufacturers as other sectors.

 How-to videos convert incredibly well because buyer personas quickly and easily find the information they need - and return for more.

 Make your videos easy to find by adding descriptive titles, meta details, and optimised tags.

 Forrester research shows that video is 53 times more likely to appear on a front-page Google result, so take advantage of this SEO gift.